-The UK Government has announced economic stimulus measures, which could mean the difference between your business scraping by over the next few months or having to close your doors.
-Some small businesses may be eligible for payments to support cashflow, while others will receive a wage subsidy for apprentices and trainees.
-You can find out all the details on the UK Government's website.
-There are also various state government initiatives available.
+The Government has announced a \$600 million economic stimulus package, which could mean the difference between your business scraping by over the next few months or having to close your doors.
+Some small businesses may be eligible for payments to support cashflow.
+You can find out all the details on the Government's website.